 - Ed the Undying an ancient mummy in Kingdom of Loathing.
 Lampshaded in the encounter: "Ed?
 Not Ed-Ra, or Ed-hotep, or something?"

 - In The Lord of the Rings Online you frequently run into a strange old lady called Sara Oakheart, who seems to know more than she is letting on.
 It's the perfect disguise, as her real name is Amarthiel, the Daughter of Doom, one of Saurons chief generals and a two thousand year old undead spirit, who had been spying on you the whole time.
+People who are familiar with Tolkien's conlangs will know that something's off with her just by hearing her name: Tolkien never uses realistic names, as they would be nonsense in the languages of his universe.

 - While Solid Snake from Metal Gear Solid certainly has a cool-sounding code name; his real name is just "David".